Institutional Review Board

 - After approval by the Research Committee, an IRB application must be completed online, using the Axiom/Mentor system.
 All resident and student projects must have a faculty or staff member serve as a co-investigator.
 If you have not yet created a Mentor system profile, please contact either of the IRB administrators.

-- IRB applications must be submitted two weeks prior to an IRB meeting, generally held the fourth Monday of every month.
+- IRB applications must be submitted two weeks prior to an IRB meeting, generally held the third Monday of every month.
 The IRB administrator conducts a pre-review of the applications to ensure that it is complete and signed, and may request revisions before passing it on to the IRB members for review.

 - All investigators and key project staff must participate in human subjects protection education prior to IRB review of their research proposals.
 This is commonly accomplished through the completion of the following web-based course: Protecting Human Research Participants.
 It takes approximately 45 minutes to complete.